gbansaghi/scandirpp/README.md

 }
 ```

+Note that the actual type of `d_reclen` does not appear anywhere in the above example: it is implicitly deduced in the lambda, and it is declared `auto` in the for-loop.

 ### Custom containers
 Collecting results in container types other than `std::vector` is possible with `scandirpp::get_values`.
 The signature is almost identical to `get_vector`, except for an additional required argument (`result`):